-OutRight Action International is pleased to announce its partnership with Caribbean LGBTIQ organizations and the establishment of the project - “Frontline Alliance: Caribbean Partnerships Against Gender Based Violence.”
+Outright International is pleased to announce its partnership with Caribbean LGBTIQ organizations and the establishment of the project - “Frontline Alliance: Caribbean Partnerships Against Gender-Based Violence.”

 Hosted in Trinidad and Tobago on April 1-2, project partners came together to officially launch the initiative.
-Groots TT, I Am One TnT, MESH, Raise Your Voice St. Lucia, United and Strong St. Lucia, WOMANTRA brought their expertise and commitment with the aim of improving the barriers accessing justice and support for women and LGBTIQ people who experience gender-based violence (GBV).
-The other project partners include Women Against Rape, St. Lucia and our partners in Haiti, SEROvie, Kouraj and FACSDIS.
-The project aims to engage first responders, local government officials and others with a focus on domestic violence, family violence and intimate partner violence and seeks to advocate for improvement in policies and protocols through engagement in research, trainings and strategic campaigning.
+Groots TT, I Am One TnT, MESH, Raise Your Voice St. Lucia, United and Strong St. Lucia, and WOMANTRA brought their expertise and commitment with the aim of improving the barriers to accessing justice and support for women and LGBTIQ people who experience gender-based violence (GBV).
+The other project partners include Women Against Rape, St. Lucia, and our partners in Haiti, SEROvie, Kouraj and FACSDIS.
+The project aims to engage first responders, local government officials, and others with a focus on domestic violence, family violence, and intimate partner violence.
+It seeks to advocate for improvement in policies and protocols through engagement in research, training, and strategic campaigning.

 “Through strengthened partnerships, increased education and support, we strive to create a Caribbean that is no longer plagued by gender-based violence.
 We hope that this project can highlight the ramifications of gender-based violence and therefore foster changed behaviors and attitudes towards minority populations.”

-A key part of “Frontline Alliance: Caribbean Partnerships Against Gender Based Violence” is the training of first-responders.
-By the end of the project, over 240 persons across four Caribbean countries will have benefited from expert training to improve the capacity to respond to GBV.
+A key part of “Frontline Alliance: Caribbean Partnerships Against Gender-Based Violence” is the training of first responders.
+By the end of the project, over 240 persons across four Caribbean countries will have benefited from expert training to improve their capacity to respond to GBV.
 Our project partner Catherine Sealys from Raise Your Voice St. Lucia shares the vital role of training in these sentiments:

 “Training and collaboration will increase organizational efficiency, effectiveness and drive broader social and systems change for the benefit of women, children and the LGBTQI Community in Saint Lucia and the wider Caribbean."